James Paul Moody: Collision and sinking

 Around midnight, Moody told Quartermaster Alfred Olliver to go get the muster list for the lifeboats, and Moody was sent on his way to start preparing the aft port lifeboats.
 Pitman came across Moody and crew uncovering boats on the port side Boat Deck aft quarter.
 When Pitman asked, Moody told him that he had not seen the iceberg, but that there was ice up forward on the Well Deck.
+(Note: From his position inside the enclosed wheelhouse next to Hitchens at the time of the collision, Moody would have been unable to see the iceberg as it passed by.)
 Pitman decided to investigate for himself.
 Moody did not have much assistance in overseeing the preparation of the port boats.
 As Colonel Archibald Gracie was down on the port side of A Deck, near Boat No. 4, when Smith's orders to lower the boats were transmitted to the crew, he recalled that Moody stood with a number of other crewmen on the deck to bar any men passengers from getting near the boat, saying, "No man beyond this line."
 As the attempt to load No. 4 fell apart for the time being, and much of the group there dispersed, Moody headed back up the boat deck.